-The aim of these courses is to bridge the gap between industry and academia.
+The institute focuses on skill development activities for capacity building of the students.
+Following skill development courses are offered to enhance the skills and technical abilities of students: Red Hat Cloud Computing 3D Printing (Additive Manufacturing) Robotics Programming & Machining Automation Mechatronics Agriculture Sector The aim of these courses is to bridge the gap between industry and academia.
 The courses are designed considering the industry requirements and focus on hands on experience to students.
 Some of these courses are in collaboration with the industries.
 Experts from industries are regularly invited for expert talks and workshops to make the students aware of latest industrial trends.
 The activities of NCC and NSS focus on developing life skills and social responsibility among the students.

-The Training and Placement cell of the institute organizes trainings focusing on communication skills, leadership, teamwork and personality development to enhance the employability of students.
+The courses helpful in enhancing the skills of the students are also included in the curriculum under NEP 2020.
+The Training and Placement cell of the institute organizes trainings focusing on communication skills, leadership, and team-work and personality development to enhance the employability of students.
 Trainings specific to industry selection process are also conducted that focus on Group Discussion, resume building and interview skills.